MerginMaps/docs/src/components/qgis/settingup_forms.md

 ### QGIS

 To be able to scan QR codes in your forms, your field or the alias for the field should contain **qrcode** (the text is not case sensitive and it can be be in combination of lower or upper case letters).
-For an example, see the [example project](https://public.cloudmergin.com/projects/documentation/test_qrcode/).
+For an example, see the <MerginMapsProject id="documentation/test_qrcode" />

 ### Input